 Other stresses on the body can be good too – as long as they do not cause any chronic inflammation damage and are not in excess

 No one wants more stress in their lives than they already have.
 But you need to keep pushing and testing your body towards its optimal stress levels to improve.
 However, putting stress on your body can end up being one big balancing act.

 A great way to understand how these balancing acts work is imagining stress as water and your stress-holding ability as the glass.
 When you exert stress on your body, you pour a little water in at a time.
 You never want the glass to be without water (stress) because you will never improve your physical abilities and eventually, would waste away.
 But you also do not want your glass to overflow with water (stress) and cause a physical or mental breakdown.

 Any type of stress can pour water into your glass, be it mental, physical, or any external pathogens.
 If you suffer from any autoimmune diseases, your immune system is fighting against itself, severely stressing your body.

 If you don’t know how an autoimmune disease works, check out my blog post explaining exactly that, right here.

 These stresses from autoimmune issues have ultimately been building for years.
-The last stress factor that pushes you over the glass’ edge could be anything from losing your job, moving houses or cities, having a fall out with a friend, or even overtraining.
-It’s all dependent on our body.
+The last stress factor that pushes you over the glass’ edge could be anything from losing your job, moving houses or cities, having a fallout with a friend, or even overtraining.
+It’s all dependent on our bodies.

 How the body excels